Our campaigning successes

 Read some of our key past campaigns.

-Ahead of the General Election 2015, we campaigned to Cross Cancer Out – and a third of the MPs elected to Parliament got behind our campaign / early diagnosis and access to treatments.
+Ahead of the General Election 2015, we campaigned to Cross Cancer Out - and a third of the MP's elected to Parliament got behind our campaign / early diagnosis and access to treatment.

 Our radiotherapy campaign prompted £23 million of Government support for radiotherapy centres in England.